Updated on 07/01/2021

-The pinewood nematode is a microscopic worm that attacks certain trees of the conifer family, mainly pines.
+The pinewood nematode is a microscopic worm that attacks certain conifers, mainly pines.
 When affected, the trees turn red, lose their needles and die within a few weeks.
 Originally from North America, the pinewood nematode spread to Asia before entering Europe.
 It is currently found in Portugal and in localised areas of Spain.
 The nematode is spread by an insect vector, which in Europe is the beetle Monochamus galloprovincialis.
 This insect becomes a carrier of the nematode when it develops in an infected tree.
 It then transports the nematode larvae from one tree to another.

 A high risk of contamination in France